 So come along and enjoy the most exclusive (and fun!) literary vacation of the year.
 In a castle.

-On Saturday, Sunday, Monday and Tuesday:
+Saturday, Sunday, Monday and Tuesday:

 8.30am – 9.30am: A leisurely breakfast, followed by:

-9.30am – 10.30am: Focused workshops and Q&A discussions with our mentors.
+9.30am – 10.30am: Presentation and Q&A discussions with our mentors.